gettyimages/gettyimages-api_php/README.md

     $env:GettyImagesApi_UseProxy="127.0.0.0:8888"

 ## Tests
-### To get BDD scenarios for running the tests
-The Git repository contains a submodule which requires some special handling to get setup properly.
-This is because we share our scenario files across all our SDKs.
-To update the submodule:

-    git submodule update --init

 ### Running BDD Scenarios
-The API team at Getty Images uses [Behavior Driven Development](http://en.wikipedia.org/wiki/Behavior-driven_development) (BDD).
-We think it's a great way to develop software and want to spread the word.
 The test project contains scenarios written in the [Gherkin language](https://github.com/cucumber/gherkin/wiki).

-If you'd like to run the SDK through it's passes using your credentials, you can do this by creating the following environment variables prior to executing the behat infrastructure
+If you'd like to run the SDK through it's paces using your credentials, you can do this by creating the following environment variables prior to executing the behat infrastructure

 #### Credential Environment Variables